 - Before putting the purifier back together, allow the parts enough time to dry completely as this will have an impact on the function of your device, or could facilitate the growth of mold within your device.

 - Once the filter is completely dry, place it back into your device.

 You Can Wash Your Air Purifier Filter.

 Over time, filters become backed up with particles such as dust, dander, and pollen.
-Washing your air purifier is a safe and effective way to keep the air flowing through your home free from these allergens.
-It is especially important to do so if you or a loved one rely on the quality of clean air due to conditions such as asthma.
+Washing your air purifier is a safe and effective way to keep clean air flowing through your home.
+It is especially important to do so if you or a loved suffer from conditions such as asthma.